snastase/snastase.github.io/_pages/teaching.md

 ---

-## Neuroscience: From Molecules to Systems to Behavior [`GitHub`](https://github.com/2022-NEU502b/demos)
+## Neuroscience: From Molecules to Systems to Behavior [`website`](http://snastase.github.io/teaching/neu502b)

 This lab course covers the methodological landscape of human cognitive neuroscience research.
 Students will learn the fundamentals of experimental design, data collection, preprocessing, and statistical analysis for fMRI, EEG/MEG, and ECoG, with an emphasis on best practices in reproducible neuroscience.
 Lectures will set the conceptual foundation for interactive, hands-on lab work using Jupyter notebooks.
 Advanced topics include multivariate pattern analysis (MVPA), representational similarity analysis (RSA), functional connectivity, intersubject correlation (ISC) analysis, and regularized encoding models.
-Students will be expected to analze and write up an fMRI experiment as a final project.
+Students will be expected to design, analyze, and write up an fMRI experiment as a final project.